Skip to Content

 How to make Haystack Cookies

-ONE: In a microwave safe bowl, melt the chocolate chips, in 30 second intervals.
+First: In a microwave safe bowl, melt the chocolate chips, in 30 second intervals.
 Stirring in between to ensure even melting.

-TWO: In a large bowl, combine the chocolate mixture and chow mein noodles.
+Second: In a large bowl, combine the chocolate mixture and chow mein noodles.
 Stir to coat evenly.

-THREE: Using a scoop or spoon, drop the mixture on baking sheet lined with parchment paper.
+Third: Using a scoop or spoon, drop the mixture on baking sheet lined with parchment paper.
 Be sure to keep them in tight piles and not let them spread too much.

-FOUR: Top with sprinkles and let set until completely cooled.
+Fourth: Top with sprinkles and let set until completely cooled.
 The chocolate will set at room temperature but you can you always place them in the fridge to speed it up.

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.